elastic/elasticsearch/docs/internal/GeneralArchitectureGuide.md

 in that order (major.minor.patch).
 Patch releases are typically bug fixes; minor releases are improvements; and major releases contain new features.
 As an example, each of 8.0.0, 8.3.0 and 8.3.1 specifies an exact release version.
 They all have the same major version (8) and the last two have the same minor version (8.3).
-Multiversion compatibility within a cluster, or backwards compatibility with older versions, is guaranteed across specific versions.
+Multiversion compatibility within a cluster, or backwards compatibility with older version nodes, is guaranteed across specific versions.

 ### Transport Layer Backwards Compatibility